-Conditional Status

-- o Conditional status is gained immediately after receiving approval as a new sport club. - o A sport club that earns a score of thirty points or less on the Sport Club Compliance Checklist for the previous year.

-- o No club on conditional status may receive RSS Program Allocation Funding. - A club must satisfy the following criteria to become a non-conditional club: - o Receive a score of seventy (70) points or higher on the Sport Club Compliance Checklist - o Attend all required meetings - o Complete mandatory officer trainings - o Provide proof that two members are CPR/AED/First Aid certified - o Successfully hold practices/meetings and have an average of at least five members attending regularly - o Successfully demonstrated the ability to execute a fundraising strategy

-Good Standing (non-conditional) Status

-- o The sport club or member does not have any disciplinary or academic sanctions in place. - The sport club or member does not have any pending investigations with the Competitive Sports Office or Student Rights and Responsibilities. - A sport club or member in good standing may have a maximum of three minor violations on record for the academic year.

-Probationary Status

-- A sport club or member have failed to comply with expectations outlined in the Sport Club Handbook and/or the SIU Student Conduct Code, earning more than three minor violations or one major violation. - A sport club or member has pending investigations with the Competitive Sports Office and/or Student Rights and Responsibilities.

-o None

-Restrictive Probationary Status

-- o A sport club or member has committed excessive minor violations or multiple major violations. - While on probation, the club or member commits a major violation.

-- o A sport club or member may not compete or travel on behalf of Southern Illinois University. - o A sport club may not access program allocation funding, contingency funding, or USG funding.

-Suspension Status

-- o A club fails to schedule and attend the Fall Semester meeting with the Program Director. - o A club has not completed the RSO transition process - o The sport club failed to submit and present the annual report. - o The sport club is placed in the RSO Dawg House. - o A sport club or member commits multiple major violations. - o While on probationary status, the sport club or member continues to commit violations. - After being placed on restrictive probation, the sport club or member fails to comply with the terms of the probation.

-- A sport club or member may not meet, practice, hold tryouts, compete, or travel on behalf of Southern Illinois University. - A sport club may not access RSS program allocation funding, RSS contingency funding, and USG Funding.

-Deactivated/Removal Status

-- o A suspended sport club or member commits a major violation. - o A suspended sport club or member fails to comply with the terms of the suspension. - A sport club or member uses RSS program allocation funding, RSS contingency funding, and/or USG Funding to support non-sport club related activities or purchases.

-- O A sport club or member cannot participate in the sport club program and represent Southern Illinois University during the academic year. - A deactivated club or removed club member may apply for readmission to the Sport Club Program during the next academic year.
+The following table reviews the six programmatic statuses.
+Please review the criteria and, if relevant, accompanying restrictions.
+The nature of the offence(s) as well as the sport club's history and status will be considered.

+Sanctions and/or restrictions imposed by the Office of Student Rights and Responsibilities and the Office of Student Engagement or Restrictions shall take precedence over a sport club's programmatic status.
+As a result, a sport club's programmatic status may be downgraded or upgraded to align with either office's decision.

+Criteria Restrictions Good Standing The sport club or member does not have any disciplinary or academic sanctions in place.
+None Probation A sport club or member has failed to comply with expectations outlined in the Sport Club Handbook and/or the SIU Student Conduct Code.
+A sport club or member has pending investigations with the Competitive Sports Office and/or the Office of Student Rights and Responsibilities.
+None Conditional Conditional status is gained immediately after receiving approval as a new sport club.
+A sport club that earns a score of fifty points or less on the Sport Club Compliance Checklist.
+The sport may not request RSS program allocation funding.
+Restrictive Probation A sport club or member has committed excessive minor violations or multiple major violations.
+While on probation, the club or member commits a major violation.
+A sport club or member may not compete or travel on behalf of Southern Illinois University.
+A sport club may not access or request University funding.
+Suspension A club fails to schedule and attend the Fall or Spring Semester meeting with the Program Director.
+The sport club failed to submit and present the annual report.
+The sport club is placed in the RSO Dawg House.
+A sport club or member commits multiple major violations.
+After being placed on restrictive probation, the party fails to comply with the terms of the probation.
+All club activities are cancelled and prohibited.
+A sport club may not access or request University funding.
+Deactivation/ Removal The Office of Student Engagement revokes a sport club's RSO status.
+The Office of Student Rights and Responsibilities revokes a sport club's RSO status.
+A suspended sport club or member commits a major violation.
+A suspended sport club or member fails to comply with the terms of the suspension.
+A sport club or member uses RSS funding and/or USG Funding to support non-sport club related activities or purchases.
+A sport club or member cannot participate in the sport club program and represent Southern Illinois University during the academic year.